 Medical Withdrawal: Prior to mid-term, medical withdrawals are the same as all other official withdrawals from the College.
 Students will receive a grade of W in all classes.
 After mid-term, students seeking a medical withdrawal must submit the appropriate medical documentation on a medical doctor's letterhead, signed by a physician who is not a family member, to the Student Development Center.
 If it is determined that students must withdraw from classes for a given term for medical reasons, the Student Development Office will notify the students' instructors, the Registrar's Office, Enterprise Information Services, and the Housing Office.
 Students will be given the grade of W in all classes if the students had passing grades in their classes at the time of withdrawal.
-If the student was not passing at the time of withdrawal, the assignment of a grade of W is strictly up to the individual instructor's discretion.
+If the student was not passing at the time of withdrawal, the grade of WF will be assigned.
 In all cases, students should make every effort to keep the instructor informed of any situation which affects class attendance.
 A medical withdrawal must be only for the student's illness or medical issue.